Does a DUI show up on a background check? And, can it impact employment or cause you to fail a background screening?

 Maybe the individual even has records of attending AA or other support groups.
 This presentation looks much different than that of an individual with multiple DUIs in a short period of time, no steady job, and no valuable character references.

-What Job/Employer Variables Do I Need to Consider?
+What Job/Employer Variables Do I Need To Consider?

 There are also employer-related variables to consider, such as the type of job being applied for, the company’s policy on hiring individuals with a criminal record, and the specific employer’s individual discretion in the matter.
 The Equal Employment Opportunity Commission (EEOC)20 advises employers to evaluate each case on an individual basis.5, 18